RickCogley/RCC-Hugo2015/content/post/20151223-japan-rail-sensational-signage.md

   - Japan
   - Humor
   - Travel
+postsummary: Like Schrödinger’s cat or the USB “two flip” rule, it appears there’s a diabolical master plan by The Japan Rail Authorities to thwart any cursory examination of Their signage.
+postsvg: icon-origami-fish
 ---

 Like Schrödinger's cat or the USB "two flip" rule, it appears there's a diabolical master plan by The Japan Rail Authorities to thwart any cursory examination of Their signage.